WMS 6th grade hike to the top of Hoku'ula

 Support Russ Bucks

-In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.
+In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.

-(1) mail: U.S. Department of Agriculture Office of the Assistant Secretary for Civil Rights 1400 Independence Avenue, SW Washington, D.C.
-20250-9410;
+Office of the Assistant Secretary for Civil Rights

-(2) fax: (202) 690-7442; or
+(833) 256-1665 or (202) 690-7442; or

-(3) email: program.intake@usda.gov.
+program.intake@usda.gov

 This institution is an equal opportunity provider.